 Select the Delete option from the ellipsis actions menu to the right of the profile set name.
 You will be blocked from deleting a profile set if it is currently assigned to any jobs.

 Managing domains

-This section describes how you can create and manage your domains.
+This article describes how to create and manage domains.
 Refer to Discovering Your Sensitive Data for an overview of domains and related concepts.